Dance Insurance for Teachers

 *** All activities are subject to no use of equipment such as dumbbells, weights or any other fitness related equipment ***

 Don't see your Dance Style?
+We're adding new styles to our dance insurance list everyday.
 Don't hesitate to reach out to see where yours fits.

 Implications of Cancelling your Product Liability OR Professional Indemnity Insurance Policy